christopherdoyle/christopherdoyle.github.io/_posts/2025-04-21-collecting-prometheus-metrics.md

     external: true
 ```

-Here, we have a new service `prom_nginx` which is a reverse proxy for the metrics endpoint of `my_app`.
+Here, we introduce a new service, `prom_nginx`, which is a reverse proxy for the metrics endpoint of `my_app`.
 In this scenario, `my_app` exposes metrics on port 8081, and the main application on 8080.
-As such, the metrics are only exposed to the Prometheus network, and not the host machine.
+As such, the metrics are only exposed to the Prometheus network and not to the end users of the app.
-Moreover, Prometheus only has access to the metrics endpoint, and not the main application.
+Moreover, Prometheus has access only to the metrics endpoint, and not to the main application.
 Nginx is a bridge between the two networks, exposing just that metrics endpoint (and nothing else).
-This can easily scale to many applications, each with their own nginx bridge.
+This can easily scale to many applications, each with their own Nginx bridge.

+The Nginx container is configured using the `configs` directive, which avoids the need to create and mount an Nginx config file for each service's compose file - the nginx container and config block can be copy-pasted for each service, with minor edits.

+### prometheus.yml

 The prometheus config will look like: